prometeh/gront-website-project/backend/README.md

 >     - have the backend to spins up without nodemon for any reason.
 >     - deploy the server on a service like heroku as in their default deployment environment, they expect the `start` command for starting the server.
 >  7. If you don't see an updated deployment on your local or hosted services, it is moslty because of having an outdated `dist` directory.
 To have an updated backend, you need to open a new pull request for backend after running the `npm run build` command inside **frontend** directory.
 It moves the new frontend directory, *dist*, into the backend with the same name `dist`.
+>  8. Create your .env file locally which it is inside .gitignore or set the following environmental variables in the deployment of server
+>       - Create a .env file in the root of your project(Backend directory) and insert the following keys
+>       - MONGO_URI=<Link to the database connection>
+>       - TOKEN_SECRET=<secure text>
+>       - TOKEN_LIFETIME=<life time for your token to expire>